GEOS 101

 GEOS 203

-GEOS 203 - Earth Materials with Lab
+Earth Materials with Laboratory

 This course provides those interested in any aspect of the Earth Sciences with the base necessary to understand the physical and chemical properties of Earth Materials (e.g. minerals and rocks).
-The primary focus of this course is to understand the concept of optical and chemical mineralogy in the broad context of the geosciences, but the environmental and human health applications of Earth Materials will also be explored.
-Our primary tools will be field and hand sample observations, petrographic analysis of minerals in thin section, and x-ray and electron beam based analytical techniques.
+The primary focus of this course is to understand the concept of optical and chemical mineralogy in the broad context of the geosciences, and explore how the tools of chemical thermodynamics can be used to explore the Earth System."

 Units: 1.25